oblador/react-native-vector-icons/README.md

 Perfect for buttons, logos and nav/tab bars.
 Easy to extend, style and integrate into your project.

-## Main advantages over `react-native-icons`

-* You can use your own custom icon sets.
-Supports SVG via [Fontello](http://fontello.com) or regular icon fonts.
-* You can use *native* `TabBarIOS`.
-* You can use icons inline with `Text` components as emojis or to create buttons.
-* You can use the icon as an image if a native component requires it (such as `NavigatorIOS`).
-* Most common use cases is JavaScript only and thus enables wider possibilities of styling (and is easier to integrate with your project).
-* No need to define `width` and `height` styles.
-* Presentational stuff like size and color can be defined in your stylesheet instead of via a property (if you want to).
-* Icons scale with accessibility settings (unless disabled).

-*Pst!
-Migrating from `react-native-icons`?
-Scroll down for more information.*

 ## Bundled Icon Sets

 [Browse all](https://oblador.github.io/react-native-vector-icons/).